nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 $ g++-10 -std=c++20 main.cpp
 main::{lambda(int)#1}
 ```
 Yeah.
 That's... not a real type.
 Like, it *is*, obviously, but holy cow would the compiler ever slap you around a bit with a large trout should you ever feel so cheeky as to endavour *actually writing such a type yourself*.
 You *can't*.
 (See above for how to `printable_type`.)
 It's an *unknowable type* and C++ has come full circlejerk: a type so strict, not even the coder is allowed to know it.
+It is for your own safety, citizen.
+Now pick up that trashcan.

 So, `struct`s with unknowable types.
 There are two entirely horrifying consequences arising from this.

 ### *You can inherit from lambdas*.
-Yes you that read right.
-You.
-Can.
-Inherit.
-From.
-An anonymous function object's class. ~Not too much, mostly plants~ But not really, or kinda yes really but only **some** lambdas.
-Let's... let's just look at one example:
+Yes, from an anonymous function object's class.
+But not really, or kinda yes really but only **some** lambdas.
+Let's... just look at one example:
 ```
 auto k = [](int i) {
   return i;